almost-matching-exactly/almost-matching-exactly.github.io/overview.md

 # Algorithm Overview
 {: .no_toc }

-Read the descriptions below to determine which of our matching algorithms is right for you.
+Read the summaries below to determine which of our matching algorithms is right for you.
 {: .fs-6 .fw-300 }

 <details open markdown="block">